Kirandas96/Kirandas-6/README.md

 <p>
 As an aspiring software developer I wish to engage in this transition actively by contributing to the technical society in their newer and more advanced ventures.<p/>

-I am highly skilled in React.js, Node.js, Express.js, MongoDB, javascript, HTML and CSS.
+I am skilled in React.js, Node.js, Express.js, MongoDB, javascript, HTML and CSS.
 In my spare time I like playing football and travelling.

 <br/>